 A special provision exists for start-up companies.
-In the accounting period in which a company comes within the charge to Irish corporation tax, if its corporation tax liability for that period is less than the 'relevant limit' set out above, its preliminary corporation tax for the period is taken as Nil.
+In the accounting period in which a company comes within the charge to Irish corporation tax, if its corporation tax liability for that period is less than the 'relevant limit' set out above, its preliminary corporation tax for the period is deemed to be Nil.